Who will be the next James Bond? The odds have flipped, depending on who the latest tabloid "sure pick" is. So, where do you put your money?

 Key Takeaways

-- The New Favorite: Callum Turner has surged to the front of the pack, commanding a nearly 50% implied probability, displacing previous favorites like Aaron Taylor-Johnson.
+- The New Favorite: Callum Turner has surged to the front of the pack, commanding 47% implied probability, displacing previous favorites like Aaron Taylor-Johnson.

-- The Gen Z Hopeful: Jacob Elordi has climbed from 15 cents on Feb.
-16 to 23 cents currently, though concerns about his age and non-British background (Australian) continue to keep him as an underdog.
+- The Gen Z Hopeful: Jacob Elordi has climbed from 15 cents back on February 16 to 29 cents this week.
+However, concerns over his age and non-British background (Australian) continue to keep him as an underdog.

 Next James Bond Odds